 That’s a cool tactic to regain the lost dollars on the abandoned carts.

-SEO and Marketing Tools on Shopify
+1. SEO and Marketing Tools on Shopify

 Your job is not done just by setting up your shop.
 The next step you must work on is marketing and advertising your shop and products.
 And what if I tell you that Shopify provides tools for this, too, and you don’t have to hustle much in the process?

-Shopify comes with a wide range of advertising and marketing tools that help you to boost your online presence.
+Shopify comes with a wide range of advertising and marketing tools that help you boost your online presence.
 It helps you in creating your online campaigns and automating the marketing process.

-Plus, at the end of the products page, you can optimize the meta title, title of the page, and the URL for your product.
-This step is crucial as it boosts the visibility of your products on different search engines and helps you rank your product for the specific keywords you have used.
+This step is crucial as it boosts the visibility of your products on different search engines.
+Additionally, it also helps you rank your product for the specific keywords you have used.

 The platform also handles the loading time, redirects, and SSL certificate.
 Hence, you will not have to worry about these parameters as a beginner or an intermediate user.
 (These features make Shopify stand out among other website builders.)